 4. With your attorney’s blessing, stay close to your clients.

 Let them know what happened and assure them that you have always acted – and will continue to act – in their best interests.
 They need to be assured that their assets are safe and are being monitored in your absence, and of course, that you expect to land elsewhere soon.

 While you wait out what feels like a painfully long 30 days for your U-5 to be filed, you can be productive by preparing your personal narrative—a written description from your perspective of the events that led to the termination.
 This timeline of events will help your attorney advocate best on your behalf, and any firm considering you will need one along with the Form U-5.
 Note: Personal narratives are not meant to be sales pitches; they are meant to give a compliance officer an honest accounting of the facts.

 A terminated advisor must take responsibility for his actions.
-The kiss-of-death for anyone who wants to be hired by another firm is to act defensively or to blame others.
+The kiss-of-death for anyone who wants to be hired by another firm is to act defensively or blame others.
 Contrition and remorse are the watchwords.
-The very best course of action is to acknowledge any mistakes made, explain what happened in an evenhanded way, and then to send the message, “I have been scared straight and this will never happen again.”
+The very best course of action is to acknowledge any mistakes made, explain what happened in an evenhanded way, and then send the message, “I have been scared straight and this will never happen again.”

 How does an advisor protect himself?

 In hindsight, termination is rarely a complete surprise.
 Many times there are warning signs in the weeks or months leading up to the termination; even a wayward glance from management can be a sign something is amiss.
 Unfortunately, many ignore their own instincts and accept assurances from management that “everything will be fine”—that is, until that fateful meeting.

 The truth is that despite very best efforts, the compliance landscape has become a complex one and as long as an advisor is an employee, he is not in complete control of his professional destiny.
 So consider these steps to protect yourself: